OWASP/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

 ## Java SpringMVC/SpringBoot web application

-With [SpringMVC](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html) or [SpringBoot](http://spring.io/projects/spring-boot), you can define a global error handler by simply implementing this kind of class into your project.
+With [SpringMVC](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html) or [SpringBoot](http://spring.io/projects/spring-boot), you can define a global error handler by simply implementing the following kind of class in your project.

 We indicate to the handler, via the annotation [@ExceptionHandler](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/ExceptionHandler.html), to act when any exception extending the class *java.lang.Exception* is thrown by the application.